Soung-Low/soung-low.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-A data scientist working in the financial industry with an interest in AI safety and model risk.
+A data scientist with an interest in AI safety and model risk.

 **Professional Experience**

-I work as a **Model Risk Data Scientist** at [NatWest Group](https://www.linkedin.com/company/natwest-group/) where I review, test, and validate AI models across different functions of the bank, such as fraud, financial crime, and marketing.
+As a **Senior Model Risk Data Scientist** at [NatWest Group](https://www.linkedin.com/company/natwest-group/), I validate ML and Gen AI models (covering data, design, performance, monitoring) for different purposes, including fraud prevention, call centre optimisation, and chatbots.
 With my prior role as a Data Scientist at [Amplifi Capital](https://www.linkedin.com/company/amplifi-capital-u-k-ltd/), I have experience in retail lending, particularly the approval and pricing of loans and savings products using credit bureau data.

-**Personal Interest**
+**Interests**

+I am particularly interested in **AI safety** (especially AI evaluations) and always open to chatting about research opportunities or potential collaborations.
+I'm passionate about helping grow the field back home in Malaysia.
+Please feel free to contact me at soung.low@outlook.com.

-I identify as a **social data scientist**, who is interested in the intersection of data science and political communication.
-Substantively, my research focuses on political representation, inequalities and stereotypes (particularly on the Malaysian political sphere), and public opinion.
+I am also interested in social data science, particularly the intersection of data science and political communication.
+Substantively, my master's research focuses on political representation, inequalities and stereotypes (particularly on the Malaysian political sphere), and public opinion.
 Methodologically, I focus on natural language processing and quantitative textual analysis for multilingual texts, such as news, parliamentary speech, and social media.

 **Education**